 As a stand alone song, it’s jaw dropping in its condensed intricacy.
 As a television show theme song?
 Unprecedented . . . almost.

 Not since the Jonathan Wolff jazz riffs for Seinfeld has a song worked so well in tandem with a shows overall theme.
 Wolff’s bass bits helped frame the tonality of the comically punchy Seinfeld while Bingham’s song frames the tragedy and drama of The Bridge.

 Ryan Bingham seems to be channeling the lyrical prowess of Greg Brown and the restraint of guitarist Bo Ramsy.
 Which are both really good things.

 What is “Until I’m One With You” about ?
 I dunno.
 It reveals very little lyrically and you are left to interpret what you can from the songs pacing, Bingham’s singing and a closer reading of the lyrics.
 My gut tells me it’s not about unrequited love or a break up, as I initially thought.
 I think it’s about something much more tragic.

 You’re never going to see anyone twerking to Ryan Bingham’s “Until I’m One With You” because, well, you just won’t.
 It’s never going to be a hit and it will probably never receive an award.
 The music industry doesn’t typically give awards to this type of stuff.

 Last year The Bridge deservedly won a Peabody Award for excellence, but Ryan Bingham did not.
-Which is a shame because this is the type of song that Peabody’s, or even MacArthur Genius Grants, should be given.
+Which is a shame because this is just the type of song that Grammy’s, Peabody’s, or even MacArthur Genius Grants, should be given to.

 Yea, it’s that good.